-Most of the Carterton township does not have and does not need a reticulated stormwater network.
+Most of the Carterton township does not have, and does not need, a reticulated stormwater network.
 Instead, most properties are adequately served by drainage to soak-pits.
-The reticulated network of pipes and open drains discharging to waterways are likely to require a new discharge consent, with higher environmental standards possible under the regional council's Proposed Natural Resources Plan.
-These standards are yet to be finalised but, in anticipation, modest funding has been set aside to improve the treatment of stormwater before discharge.
+The reticulated network of pipes and open drains discharging to waterways will require a new discharge consent.
+The first stage monitoring consent (5-year term) is being developed under the regional council's Proposed Natural Resources Plan.
+Funding has been set aside to improve the treatment of stormwater before discharge in anticipation following the monitoring consent.